LonnyGomes/CountryGeoJSONCollection/README.md

 Usage
 -----
-To make changes to the geojson files, replace the countries.shp and companying files wit your dataset.
+To make changes to the geojson files, replace the countries.shp and companying files with your dataset.
 Then you must run the *convertShp2JSON* shell script that will generate a countries.geojson file.

-Next you must run the *genCountriesGeoJSON* python script.
+Next, run the *genCountriesGeoJSON* python script.
 If run without arguments, the countries.geojson file will be read and everything is outputed into the geojson folder.
 The python script does support command line options for customization purposes

     ./genCountriesGeoJSON.py  [ -k <key_name> | --keyName <key_name> ] |